leto/writing/blog_posts/parrot/m0_meeting.md

-We are at an exciting time in Parrot's history, in that for a long time, we wanted an elegant JIT, using all the latest spiffy techniques, but it was always an abstract idea, "just over there", but not enough to grab ahold of.
+We are at an exciting time in Parrot's history, in that for a long time, we wanted an elegant JIT, using all the latest spiffy techniques, but it was always an abstract idea, "just over there", but not enough to grab a-hold of.
 A new JIT that meets these goals absolutely requires something like M0, and is the driving force for its design.
 M0 will pave the way for an efficient JIT to be implemented on Parrot.